 - Belt Members.
-The Belt Members box provides the following options: - Pulley Components.
-Displays the selected arcs or circles for the pulley components. - Up arrow.
-Moves the selected pulley component upwards in the displayed order. - Down arrow.
-Moves the selected pulley component downward in the displayed order. - Flip belt side.
-Changes the side on which the belt is located in the pulley system. - Properties.
-The Properties box provides the ability to define the following belt conditions: - Driving.
+The Belt Members options are: - Pulley Components.
+Display the selected arcs or circles for the pulley components. - Up arrow.
+Move the selected pulley component upwards in the displayed order. - Down arrow.
+Move the selected pulley component downward in the displayed order. - Flip belt side.
+Change the side on which the belt is located in the pulley system. - Properties.
+Define the following belt conditions.
+The options are: - Driving.
 Cleared by default.
-Provides the ability to calculate the length of your belt.
+Calculate the length of your belt.
 When checked, enter a value if you do not want the system to calculate your belt length.
 Based on the constraints, one or more of the components may move to adjust for the length of the belt. - Use belt thickness.
-Specifies the thickness value of the belt.
+Specify the thickness value of the belt. - Engage belt.

-• Engage belt.
 Selected by default.
-Disengages the belt mechanism.
+Disengage the belt mechanism.

-Only circle entities in a block can be selected for a belt member.
+$\stackrel{}{\longrightarrow}$ Only circle entities in a block can be selected for a belt member.